AaltoSciComp/scicomp-docs/aalto/linux.rst

 -  ``anaconda`` and ``anaconda2`` will always be kept up to date with the latest Python Anaconda distribution, and we'll try to keep this in sync across Aalto Linux and Triton.
+- ``triton-modules``: a metamodule that makes other Triton software available.

 Admin rights